Working as a Trustee at Family Fund

 Why did you become a trustee?

 “The work Family Fund does, and the impact it has, is far reaching.
 It really reflects my own values, work and life experiences.
 Sitting in the living room of one of my clients, I witnessed the relief and support a grant can bring.
-The doorbell rang and a brand-new washing machine was delivered from Family Fund.
+The doorbell rang and Family Fund delivered a brand-new washing machine.
 I was aware of the depth of the pressures for this family, but also experienced a moment of light when this item arrived.
 Having seen the impact of the charity’s work first hand, it was an honour to be considered as a trustee.
 I keep this moment in mind when making, and analysing, our next steps.”

 What do you bring to the board, professionally and personally?

 “I have a son with Down’s syndrome, and I have worked in the special needs sector for over 20 years.
-Both experiences add to my understanding of some of the realities for the families that are supported by Family Fund.
+These experiences have deepened my understanding of the realities faced by families supported by Family Fund.

 “I share the work of Family Fund and I talk about the charity with my clients, with schools and with families I meet that have a disabled or seriously ill child.
-I make sure to create links between the charity and communities that may not be aware of Family Fund’s work, for example at events like the Sickle Cell Gala.”
+I make sure to create links between the charity and communities.
+Some may not be aware of Family Fund’s work, for example at events like the Sickle Cell Gala.”

 What do you value about being a trustee?

 “Helping support such an important charity is extremely rewarding.
-When a family story is published, or Family Fund features in a McCain advert, I feel a sense of pride and hope.
-I try to share as many posts as I can.
+I feel a sense of pride and hope when a family story is published or Family Fund features in a McCain advert.
+So I try to share as many posts as I can.

-“I am proud to be able to contribute, and add another path of thought, to the charity’s strategy, and to offer support whenever I can.
+“I am proud to be able to contribute to the charity’s strategy, and to offer support whenever I can.
 But the work completed by everyone at Family Fund is where the true joy and pride comes in.
 As a Board, I feel there is great joy when we see the impact that the charity has.”

 What would you say to someone thinking about becoming a trustee?

 “If you have the skills, passion and desire to positively impact the lives of others, then just do it.
 It is so rewarding.
 You will learn a lot and you are not alone.
-Being a trustee at Family Fund is so well supported – everyone is willing to help.”
+Family Fund really supports its trustees – everyone is willing to help.”